 I commented on Facebook recently (5th September 2017) that with all the bleak news on North Korea and brinksmanship by Donald Trump and Kim Jong-un, I thought I’d dust off and re-read my old second-hand bookshop copy of Nevil Shute’s On the Beach … to prepare for the worst, just in case!

 For those unfamiliar with the novel, it was published in 1957 and is set in a post-apocalyptic world, where the radioactive cloud from a northern hemisphere nuclear war is spreading gradually and inexorably southwards towards the beaches of Australia and beyond.

-Intrigued, I had a look at the PDF Sample of Shute’s biography on Richard Thorn’s website.
+Intrigued, I had a look at the PDF Sample of the biography on Richard Thorn’s website.
 I found it fascinating.

 By the outbreak of the Second World War, Nevil Shute was a rising novelist.
-However, he continued his engineering career, contributing to the war effort, while the British Ministry of Information cached in on his celebrity as a writer to send him to the Normandy Landings and to Burma as a correspondent.
+However, he continued his engineering career, contributing to the war effort.
+And the British Ministry of Information cached in on his celebrity as a writer to send him to the Normandy Landings and Burma as a correspondent.

-And to think I wouldn’t have known this, without Donald Trump and Kim Jong-un scaring me to revisit Shute’s On the Beach!
+And to think I wouldn’t have known this without Donald Trump and Kim Jong-un scaring me to revisit my old secondhand copy of On the Beach!

 © 2017 Robert Fairhead

 Welcome to the blog posts and selected writing of a dad and dog owner, Robert Fairhead.
 A writer-editor at the Tall And True writers' website, Robert also writes and narrates episodes for the Tall And True Short Reads podcast.
 In addition, his book reviews and other writing have appeared in various print and online media, and he's published several collections of short stories.
 Please see Robert's profile for further details.